-Learn how to ferment EVERYTHING by following these basic fermentation rules.
+Learn how to ferment EVERYTHING and ANYTHING by following these basic fermentation rules.
 Whether you want to ferment vegetables, dairy, sourdough or beer, follow these rules for FERMENTATION SUCCESS!

 You need to keep everything as clean as possible to avoid contamination.
 If you’re planing on keeping your ferments for long-term storage then this is even more important.
 Aim for sterile and you won’t fail.

 I’m the first to admit that I am far from sterile; so I’ve had to throw away sauerkraut, sourdough and kefir.
 And I once accidentally grew a mother on top of my yogurt (something that was not expected, I assure you).
 Learn from my mistakes and keep it clean.

 Fermenting at the right temperature is one of the main ways to keep the good bacteria in and the bad bacteria out.
 My recipes generally specify whether you want to ferment somewhere warm or somewhere cool.

 Take into consideration seasonal variations in temperature.
 In the winter you might need to culture your sourdough a wee bit longer because of the cold.
 And in the summer you might need to only ferment your sauerkraut for a few days rather than weeks because of the heat.

 Once you’re done fermenting, always store your ferments somewhere cool.
 Traditionally this was a cellar or cold room, but I store my ferments in the refrigerator.
 Rule #1 cleanliness still applies during storage.
-So don’t double dip your pickle fork or you might end up growing something strange.
+So don’t double dip your pickle fork.

 If your ferment looks funny, smells funny or tastes off, then don’t eat it.
 Every ferment walks the line between the yummy yeasts and bacteria that we want to grow, and those that cause food poisoning.

-The goal of fermentation is to create an environment that favours a good culture.
+The goal of fermentation is to create an environment that favours a healthy culture.
 If a culture is thriving, then any invaders won’t be able to take hold.
 This generally involves keeping your fermentation at a particular temperature, keeping it anaerobic, and/or balancing the salinity and pH of the fermenting environment.